-However, while a CFP has extensive training in the financial planning and investment process, they do not receive exhaustive training in college planning.
+However, while a CFP professional has extensive training in the financial planning and investment process, they do not receive exhaustive training in college planning.
 So it’s best to consider the CFP designation as a minimum standard for a college planning professional.
-Ideally, if you choose to hire a CFP, he or she will have additional credentials or extensive experience working with college planning.
+Ideally, if you choose to hire a Certified Financial Planner, he or she will have additional credentials or extensive experience working with college planning.

 Lesser-known designations that can be considered fairly equivalent to the CFP designation are the Chartered Financial Consultant (ChFC) and the Personal Financial Specialist (PFS) designations.

-A great place to begin looking for a CFP is on the CFP Boards of Standards directory, or by contacting your local Financial Planning Association.
+A great place to begin looking for a professional who has earned the CFP designation is on the CFP Boards of Standards directory, or by contacting your local Financial Planning Association.

 While the title itself sounds fairly impressive and useful, the actual background and training of these individuals can vary widely.
 To get licensed according to the NICCP’s website, an advisor only needs to hold “any type of financial license.”

 Since many of the acceptable “financial licenses” do not even require a college degree, it’s advisable to use an advisor with this designation only if they have more extensive training and credentials.
 If they hold this designation and are not a licensed stockbroker or investment advisor, they legally should not be giving you investment advice.

 If you would like to find a professional with the CCPS credential, you can visit the website for the National Institute of Certified College Planners.